 Encourage your team to meet and discuss group goals and tasks and have a brainstorming session first thing in the morning.
 By doing so, teams avoid redundancy and oversight.
 86% of employees and executives from established companies report that lack of collaborative environment results in workplace failures.

 Open and honest communication is essential for successful collaboration in a team.
 The team will be more productive if everyone feels they can contribute.

-According to a survey, 99.1% of employees prefer a workplace to freely discuss their issues, personal goals, and point of view in every task.
-In addition, they are more likely to speak honestly and contribute freely if they feel safe from judgment.
+According to a survey, 99.1% of employees prefer a workplace where they can freely discuss their issues, personal goals, and point of view in every task.
+In addition, they're more likely to speak honestly and contribute freely if they feel safe from judgment.